alkem-io/alkemio/docs/storage-design.md

 * The maximum file size that can be uploaded

 Note also each "community scope" will essentially need its own Storage Bucket.
-In particular, a Challenge will need to have its own StorageBucket as the Documents contained in it will be subject to different access rules than Documents in the containing Hub.
+In particular, a Challenge will need to have its own StorageBucket as the Documents contained in it will be subject to different access rules than Documents in the containing Space.

 ### Document